Chart Color Schemes

 Mount Eliza is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Eliza's dwelling structure, as per the latest Census, consisted of 91.8% houses and 8.2% other dwellings.
-This compares to Melbourne metro's 85.5% houses and 14.5% other dwellings.
-Home ownership in Mount Eliza was 46.2%, similar to Melbourne metro.
-Mortgaged dwellings were at 45.2% and rented ones at 8.6%.
-The median monthly mortgage repayment was $2,600, higher than Melbourne metro's average of $1,989.
-Median weekly rent in Mount Eliza was $512, compared to Melbourne metro's $380.
-Nationally, Mount Eliza's mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863.
-Rents were substantially above the national figure of $375 at $512.
+Mount Eliza's dwelling structures, as per the latest Census, comprised 91.8% houses and 8.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Mount Eliza stood at 46.2%, with mortgaged dwellings at 45.2% and rented dwellings at 8.6%.
+The median monthly mortgage repayment was $2,600, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Mount Eliza was recorded at $512, compared to Melbourne metro's $390.
+Nationally, Mount Eliza's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing